Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

-In particular, for any group $G$ and for any map $f\colon L^1 \to G$ there exists a unique groupoid map $f'\colon \pi_1(M^1,M^0) \to G$ extending $f$.
-(The same holds if $G$ is a groupoid, except that we must pay attention to base-points.)
+In particular, for any group $G$ and for any map $f\colon L^1 \to G$ there exists a unique groupoid map $f'\colon \pi_1(M^1,M^0) \to G$ whose value on each {$\iota_L(t)$}, $t\in L^1$ an edge, is $f(t)$.
+(The same holds if $G$ is a groupoid, except that we must pay attention to sources and targets.)
 As we will see in \S\ref{ss:HOGC}, this observation lies at the heart of the realisation of gauge theory that we will lift to the higher case.